jetskiiiiiii/fof2-segmentation/README.md

     3. get numeric from mask
     4. prepare manual/numeric (need both because dependent on empty cells from both)
     5. get rse, rmse
+- numeric from predictions: the predicted mask has no concept of time. so what is the best way to get data "every 15 minutes"? we could get a linspace of 0-24 (total 96) and then scale it up to the dims of the mask, but what we chose to do was simply get a linspace of 0-mask_dim (total 96).
+- quickscale: since time for each fmin/foF2 is different, we will merge_asof fmin/foF2 separately
+    - comparing with manual will be on different times because numeric has gaps but qs doesn't, so only filtering based on manual. this shouldn't be a problem because we only want overall accuracy, not accuracy on specific time

 Concerns:
 - what to do with fmin without fof2?